The Graph Control displays information sequentially left to right along

 number of 1400.
 See AxisFormatY.

-Version 5 added a new event based axis formatting feature that allows the
+Event based axis formatting features allows the

 developer to programmatically construct grid number labels on a per grid